nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 Testing
 =======

-To test the sample with a PC client, open a terminal window and start sending AT commands to the nRF9160 DK.
+To test the application with a PC client, open a terminal window and start sending AT commands to the nRF9160 DK.
 See `Terminal connection`_ section for the serial connection configuration details.

-When testing the sample with an nRF52 client, the DKs go through the following start-up sequence:
+When testing the application with an nRF52 client, the DKs go through the following start-up sequence:

     1. nRF91 starts up and enters sleep state.
     #. nRF52 starts up and starts a periodical timer to toggle the GPIO interface.